api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 A proposal is ready for execution if:

-1. the proposal hasn't already been executed, and
+1. The proposal hasn't already been executed, and
 2. greater than 50% of all voting power has voted "yes" on the proposal,

 OR

-1. the proposal hasn't already been executed, and
+1. The proposal hasn't already been executed, and
 2. the proposal's voting period has ended, and
 3. the total "yes" vote exceeds the "no" vote, and
 4. at least 50% (for Primary voting app proposals) or 15% (for Secondary voting